-Pre-Authorization Settlement is Essential for Some Credit Card Transactions
+Pre-Authorization Settlement is Essential for Many Credit Card Transactions.
+Here’s Why.

-When a cardholder swipes or dips a credit or debit card, the purchase information gets routed to the issuer, who provides authorization for the transaction.
-This process doesn’t transfer funds from the cardholder to your bank account.
-Instead, it’s simply the bank’s way of telling you as a merchant that the funds for a purchase exist.
+When a cardholder swipes or dips a credit or debit card, the purchase information gets transmitted to the issuer.
+The bank will then provide (or decline) authorization for the transaction.
+Authorization is the bank’s way of communicating that the account in question exists, and that it has funds available to pay for the purchase.

 You’d typically submit transaction settlements in batches, rather than submitting them one at a time.
 Thus, the whole process can take several days before the bank releases the hold and transfers the funds.